Which of these phrases sounds more like you?

 If you are like me, when I really looked at these phrases, I realized that I have probably said more of the second sentence than the first.
 Yikes!

-I saw this quote last week and it got me to thinking about words that I speak.
+I saw this quote last week, and it got me thinking about the words that I speak.

 "Praise others.
 It will bring them peace of mind.
 Do not expect others to praise you.
 It will bring you peace of mind.

 The Bible teaches us to treat others like we want to be treated.
 Do I want to be praised?
 Then I should praise others.
-If I do not want others to have expectations of me, then I should not have expectations of others.
+If I do not want others to have expectations of me, I should not have others’ expectations.

 What would it take for us to speak the first set of words in the test?
 What would it take for us to praise and encourage others?

-Think about this...if I have a word of praise or encouragement and I keep it to myself, then it is wasted.
+Think about this...if I have a word of praise or encouragement and keep it to myself, it is wasted.

 Let's not allow words of praise and encouragement to go sour inside of us.
 Let's get them out and see how they feed people's souls.